wtype/lunch-run/README.md

 See reference.js for the next steps to regenerate a valid (non-expired) access token.

-Spin up Lunch Run up on a localhost and get a taste for adding the information into the front-end.
+Spin up Lunch Run on a localhost and get a taste for adding the information into the front-end.